oracle/terraform-provider-oci/website/docs/d/os_management_hub_scheduled_jobs.html.markdown

 * `time_last_execution` - The time of the last execution of this scheduled job (in [RFC 3339](https://tools.ietf.org/rfc/rfc3339) format).
 * `time_next_execution` - The time of the next execution of this scheduled job (in [RFC 3339](https://tools.ietf.org/rfc/rfc3339) format).
 * `time_updated` - The time this scheduled job was updated (in [RFC 3339](https://tools.ietf.org/rfc/rfc3339) format).
+* `work_request_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) for the work request that will be rerun.
 * `work_request_ids` - The list of work request [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) associated with this scheduled job.